 Think of a person in this company that you respect and is considered successful.
 While you don’t need to identify them, please explain why you have this high opinion of them.

-Such a question will get you a more real and genuine answer to a question about the skills and abilities required to be a fit with org culture.
+Go beyond the requirements listed in the job description to make the conversation personal and relatable.
+Such a question will get you a more real and genuine answer to a question about the skills and abilities required to be a fit with org culture, and in a way that your interviewer will find personally meaningful.
 More importantly, you need to follow up on the reply by explaining how you also have demonstrated the same abilities.
 In so doing, you have sold yourself AND likened yourself to a successful and respected person in the company.
-Identifying with winners is a great strategy; it’s in part why political leaders publicly congratulate sports champions.
-Some have even historically been filmed in the locker rooms!
+Identifying with winners is a great strategy, and this particular question can help your interviewer see you as one much more clearly.